thenethermonk/TheOreFinderProject/README.md

 ---
 - Adding an option on overworld and universal goggles to turn on/off individual blocks.
 For example: Later in the game you probably won't care about looking for Iron or Copper, so you will be able to turn those off.
 - Collaborating with some of the ORE addons to make new goggles for their custom ores
-- Revamping the recepies making them a little cheaper to build
+- Revamping the recipes making them a little cheaper to build

 Screenshots
 ---